trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

 {% endfor %}
 ];
 </script>
+{% endraw %}
-{% endraw %}{% endhighlight %}
+{% endhighlight %}

-Next we need to output an element for the past 10 days, if there are any incidents we will output the entire contents.
-We are using [moment.js](http://momentjs.com/) to simplify date formatting and manipulation.
-As we know the posts come out in order we can save time on each day by only checking the latest post we have.
+Next we need to output an element for each day in the past 10 days, if there are any incidents we will output them.
+If there are no posts on a day we will output 'No incidents reported'.
+To help with date formatting and manipulation we are using [moment.js](http://momentjs.com/).

 {% highlight javascript %}
 (function (window, $, moment) {